purescript/spago/README.md

 - use `pulp publish` (so that's it's available on the Bower registry and on [Pursuit][pursuit])

 All of this will be automated in future versions.

+A library published in this way is [purescript-rave](https://github.com/reactormonk/purescript-rave).

 ### Use this together with `psc-package`